ooz/ooz.github.io/about.md

 If you require this information, please write an email including justification to the following email address:

 ```
-oli ver ze it at gmail dot com
+hi at oliz dot io
 ```
 (replace at with @, dot with . and remove all spaces)